swapnilk06/Web-Dev-Cohort/Starting with CSS & Flexbox/Starting with CSS & Flexbox.md

 - ``` CSS
   <button style="background-color: red;" >Click Me</button>
   ```
-- we can't remove browser CSS or not change browser CSS, we can only `cascade`.

 - In `Inspect mode` -> "element.style{_ _ _}" has taken background color as "red".
 - It only cascade only browser default property background-color as "buttonface" cascade with background color as "red".
 - They can't cascade whole properties all other property are same show as user agent can give i.e user agent chrome.